PedroAlhambra/Innova-n.org-NEOCORE-NEODIALECTICA-NEODIALECTIC/README.md

 * conflicts of interest;
 * and pending evidence.

-Their purpose is not to replace specialized research.

-Their function is to reconnect dimensions that are frequently examined in isolation.
+Their function is not to replace specialized research, but to reconnect dimensions that are frequently examined in isolation.

-## Latest public analyses
+### Latest analyses

-### Spain–Morocco series
+#### Spain–Morocco series

 * [2026-07-22 · Part II — Dakhla, migrant-smuggling networks and state control](./analisis/publicos/2026-07-22_anexo-dajla-mafias-migratorias-control-estatal_ES_EN.md)